Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Looting.md

 When a mob drops an item, it first rolls a tag.
 When it picked a tag, it will select a random item which is subscribed to that tag.
 It may re-roll the item based on the fortune, trying to pick the rarest outcome.
 This repeats until the item quantity is exhausted.

+Should a mob be summoned by a skill, it will not be able to drop any items.

 # Tagging an item

 This is an option within the configuration of an item, you can define a unique tag to an item if you want to cause a specific item to be dropping.